Types of Home Care in Suffolk

 Live-in Care

 Providing 24-hour support, live-in care is a type of home care service that offers round-the-clock assistance and companionship.
 This type of care can offer an all-encompassing support system, specifically designed to aid those who have more complex needs and require persistent care throughout the day and night.
-Live-in carers typically help with a range of tasks such as personal care, housekeeping, meal preparation, and medication management.
+Live-in carers typically help with various tasks such as personal care, housekeeping, meal preparation, and medication management.
+Clients are responsible for checking the skills, experience, training, and qualifications of any carer they choose, and for satisfying themselves that the carer is suitable for the care or support they need.

 Companionship Care

-Being lonely can negatively influence an individual's mental and physical wellbeing.
+Being lonely can negatively influence an individual's mental and physical well-being.
 That is where companionship care can play an essential role.
 By engaging in conversation, accompanying on outings, or simply being there to share in hobbies or activities, carers can provide essential companionship that contributes to overall wellness and enjoyment of life.
+Clients remain responsible for reviewing each carer's profile to ensure their suitability.

 Personal Care

 Personal care refers to assistance with tasks related to personal hygiene and mobility.
 These tasks can include help with bathing, dressing, toileting, and feeding.
-The goal of personal care is to help people maintain their dignity and comfort while also ensuring that they can safely carry out day-to-day activities.
+The goal of personal care is to help people maintain their dignity and comfort while also ensuring they can safely carry out day-to-day activities.
+Clients should assess the suitability of any carer for their personal care needs.

 Specialised Care Services

-Some individuals require specialised care services due to certain medical conditions such as dementia, Parkinson's disease, Multiple Sclerosis (MS), or following a stroke.
+Some individuals require specialised care services due to specific medical conditions such as dementia, Parkinson's disease, Multiple Sclerosis (MS), or following a stroke.
 PrimeCarers offer expert care to those with these conditions, ensuring they live in comfort.
+However, clients remain responsible for ensuring the suitability of the carer they choose.

 Dementia Care

 Caring for a person living with dementia at home can be challenging.
-Home carers who are trained in dementia care can provide the necessary assistance to make the person’s life as comfortable and fulfilling as possible.
+Home carers with experience in dementia care can provide the necessary assistance to make the person’s life as comfortable and fulfilling as possible.
 They help manage symptoms and changes in behaviour that come with the condition.
+Clients should verify the carer's experience in this area.

 Parkinson's Care

 People with Parkinson's disease may require more direct and efficient caregiving.
-Home care services for people with this condition can range from help with daily exercises to aid mobility and muscle strength, medication management and emotional support.
+Home care services for people with this condition can range from help with daily exercises to aid mobility and muscle strength, medication management, and emotional support.
+Clients are responsible for checking the carer's qualifications and suitability.

 MS Care